jacob-long/jtools/cran-comments.md

 * Windows 2012 Server (on Appveyor) R-release, R-devel

 ## R CMD check results
-There were two NOTEs.
-One is a notice that the package "interactions" listed in Enhances is not available in a mainstream repository. "interactions" will be submitted to CRAN as soon as this version of this package is accepted by CRAN, as it is needed for "interactions" to function.
+There is one NOTE.
+It is what appears to be a spurious 403 for the following

-The other note is what appears to be a spurious 403 for the following URL: https://doi.org/10.2307/2533558 which works on my machine.
+URL: https://doi.org/10.2307/2533558 which works on my machine.
+On one other instance WinBuilder gave a similar NOTE regarding another doi.org URL which also does not replicate on my machine.